 Startup Competition Brings Ideas to Life, Part II

 This is part two in a four-part spotlight series on successes in the Delivering Regional Instruction Vital to Entrepreneurial Success (DRIVES) Program, funded by the United States Agency for International Development.
 The program’s goal is to improve access to high-quality business education for small- and medium-sized enterprises across Belarus.
 PYXERA Global implements DRIVES in cooperation with international and local partners including the Global Business Schools Network and IPM Business School in Minsk.
-Read part one here.
+Read part one, three, and four here.

 Anton Polovinkin’s family has been in the lingerie business for more than 25 years, specializing in manufacturing wireless bras.
 Increased competition from China forced the family to reorganize its business and shift to sewing products for other companies, until a Swedish company approached them with a proposal to produce lingerie for post-mastectomy women.
 Impressed with the company’s product line and client-focused approach, Anton was inspired to use his background in lingerie production to develop a company that supports Belarusian women following breast cancer surgery with modern and stylish undergarments that make them feel beautiful and confident.